 Updates from the College

-After receiving approval from the New York State Governor’s Office and the State University of New York System Administration, we are pleased to share with you the extensive preparations that are occurring to continue remote learning in a variety of formats for the fall 2020 semester.
+After receiving approval from the New York State Governor’s Office and the State University of New York System Administration, we are pleased to share with you the extensive preparations that are occurring to continue remote learning in a variety of formats for the spring 2021 semester.
 These plans were developed with recommendations from federal, state, and county health professionals to keep the community safe and prevent the spread of COVID-19.
 Our plan will remain subject to change due to new information, guidance and/or direction from the State of New York and the Governor’s Office.

 Here are the key facts about the plan:

 - A majority of classes will be synchronous, meaning they will take place in real-time and are conducted entirely through remote/online environments.
 Students will be required to meet online with their instructor and join their classmates in a course at specific times listed in the class schedule.

 - Some classes will be asynchronous, meaning there are no scheduled meeting times; rather, learning takes place online and course materials will be accessible via Blackboard, where students may learn at times convenient to them via pre-recorded video lessons, power points and/or readings.